 Multi-scale models of the rat and mouse brain integrate models of ion channels, single cells, microcircuits, brain regions, and brain systems at different levels of granularity (molecular models, morphologically detailed cellular models, and abstracted point neuron models).

+Take a massive open online courses taught by a multi-disciplinary team of world-renowned scientists in Simulation Neuroscience.
 Simulation Neuroscience is an emerging approach to integrate the knowledge dispersed throughout the field of neuroscience.

 Blue Brain’s reconstruction and related simulations are made possible by a comprehensive software ecosystem for each step in the reconstruction and simulation process.
 Blue Brain systematically releases open source software.